 • Change of clothes for the finish.

-There is only one checkpoint at 15 miles (the turnaround point).
-This is in the 18th century Fort Pezeries.
+There is only one checkpoint at 15.5 miles (the turnaround point).
+This is next to the kiosk at Portelet.

-You need to reach this point by 0330hrs otherwise you will be timed out (pace required 13:33m/mi).
+You need to reach this point by 0810hrs otherwise you will be timed out.
 Do not underestimate the pace required given the terrain and possible conditions.